Don't let an emoji wreck your life. If you're texting,you're not driving.

 New Cell Phone and Texting Law

-Delaware's hands free cell phone law has been in effect since 2011 and bans all drivers from using hand held cell phones, pagers, PDAs, blackberrys, laptops, games or portable computers while driving.
+Delaware's hands free cell phone law has been in effect since 2011 and bans all drivers from using hand held smart phones, cell phones, tablets, laptops, games or other portable computers while driving.
 Drivers are not allowed to talk without using a hands-free device, read, write or send text messages, email or use the Internet while operating a motor vehicle.
-Drivers caught using a hand-held device will be fined roughly $106 ($50 base fine with fees) for their first offense, with subsequent penalties reaching up to $350 with fees.
+Drivers caught using a hand-held device will be fined $100 for their first offense.
+Subsequent offenses will be no less than $200 and no more than $300.

 Delaware's cell phone law can be found here under Title 21 § 4176C Electronic communication devices; penalties.

 Marketing materials can be found in our marketing section.